bomoko/ALGM_react_club/my-app/README.md

 ## Step 2: Add a backend
 * A. Add GraphQL backend
 * B. Get the React Todo Items to show with GraphQL as endpoint - Currently here!
+- Make sure to Update CORS line 13 server.js if you want to try this.
+It should match your react apps port
 * C. Update the setState to do mutations on GraphQL.
 * D. Do better Error handling
 * E. Put GraphQL on Google Apps Spot